tonyghiani/tonyghiani/README.md

 When I'm not coding I love to spend time with my family and friends, going out and doing social sports (playing beach volley at Barcelona's beach is a must!), dedicating also some time to reading when I'm chilling at home.

-If you have any further questions or just want to have a chat, feel free to send me a tweet or DM [**@tonyghiani**](https://twitter.com/tonyghiani) on Twitter! 🚀
+If you have any further questions or just want to have a chat, feel free to send me a tweet or DM!